-Joseph Dart got the idea for grain elevators from watching shipping activity.
+Joseph Dart got the idea for the machine from watching shipping activity.
 He saw the amount of effort that was needed to unload the grain and he decided that he wanted to try to mechanize the process.
 Having seen steam-powered flour mills (invented by Oliver Evans in 1804), Joseph Dart felt that their conveyor belt system could be adapted for the purpose of moving grain.
 In 1842, he hired Robert Dunbar, a mechanical engineer, to assist him with the project.
 Robert Dunbar had previously been involved with the construction of mills, and therefore had experience.

 The invention of grain elevators greatly helped grain farmers be able to produce and move more grain in less time.
 And during the building boom of the railroad system, grain elevators adapted and were built along the railroad tracks.

 Sign Up for Our Email Newsletter and get ag facts bi-monthly, plus new jobs in agriculture